David Ball’s book, appropriately titled “Damages”, is now out.

 You have already bought the first two editions of a book that is just ridiculously priced, $105 for a paperback.
 Insane.
 Ball has never had a jury trial and is not even a lawyer.
 But buy it anyway.
 We will and would even if it was 10 times the price.

 You don’t have to accept every premise in the book.
 I don’t.
-But Ball’s view on how to maximize the value of a personal injury case has evolved a great deal in recent years and it is worth keeping up with him.
-Some of the very best personal injury lawyers still rely on their gut when making decisions as to how to approach trials.
-But even if you are a “go with your gut” personal injury lawyer, having a little bit of science and psychology behind you is a very helpful thing.
+But Ball’s view on how to maximize the value of a personal injury case has evolved a great deal in recent years, and it is worth keeping up with him.
+Some of the best personal injury lawyers still rely on their gut when deciding how to approach trials.
+But even if you are a “go with your gut” personal injury lawyer, having a bit of science and psychology behind you is beneficial thing.